Scaling-Critical Theory for the Boltzmann and Landau Equations: Short-time Green function

-\textbf{Acknowledgement}~~ Q.-H. Nguyen is supported by the Academy of Mathematics and Systems Science, Chinese Academy of Sciences startup fund; CAS Project for Young Scientists in Basic Research, Grant No. YSBR-031; and the National Natural Science Foundation of China (No. 12288201); and the National Key R$\&$D Program of China under grant 2021YFA1000800.
-The research of T. Yang is supported by the General Research Fund of Hong Kong (Project No. 11302723).
-He would also like to thank the Kuok Group foundation for its generous support.
-K. Chen and T. Yang would like to thank the support by Research Center for Nonlinear Analysis (Project No. P0046121) at The Hong Kong Polytechnic University.
+\textbf{Acknowledgements}~~ {Q.-H. Nguyen was supported by the CAS Project for Young Scientists in Basic Research (Grant No.~YSBR-031) and the NSFC (Grant Nos.~1251101538 and 12595282).
+T. Yang was supported by the General Research Fund of Hong Kong (Project No.~15303924), a start-up grant from The Hong Kong Polytechnic University (Project No.~P0043962), and the Kuok Group Foundation.
+K. Chen and T. Yang also acknowledge support from the Research Center for Nonlinear Analysis at The Hong Kong Polytechnic University (Project No.~P0046121).}